nmrghe/mindlaboratory/index.md

 ## News

+> June 2026: welcome to Suzanne Martin Witkowski, engineering student at ENSIMAG, joining the lab for two months to work on a data mining project!

 > January 2026: the lab website is finally up and running!

 > January 2026: we are selected to give a talk at [NCM](https://ncm-society.org/2026-meeting/) this year!
 See you in Japan!